 In the heart of the city, bargain hunters can head to the gold shops on bustling Hamdan Street or enjoy the local restaurants that are testimony to the truly international flavour of Abu Dhabi.

-In the evenings and at weekends, families stroll and cycle among the landscaped gardens and fountains of the Corniche, home to city’s longest public beach, and a six kilometre link between the old souqs of Mina Zayed and the fabulous Emirates Palace hotel, where the walls, and even the cappuccinos, feature real gold leaf.
+In the evenings and at weekends, families stroll and cycle among the landscaped gardens and fountains of the Corniche, home to the city’s longest public beach, and a six kilometre link between the old souqs of Mina Zayed and the fabulous Emirates Palace hotel, where the walls, and even the cappuccinos, feature real gold leaf.

 Yas Island, just a bus ride from the city, is home to the Abu Dhabi Formula One Grand Prix, but for year-long thrills, there is Yas Waterworld and Ferrari World, with the steepest and fastest roller coasters in the world.